market-ops/ex_uid2/README.md

 ## Token decryption specification
-Since no specification for the token decryption protocol could be found, the decryption protocol has been found by reverse engineering the existing SDKs and may include errors and misconceptions, so this specification may be erroneous or incomplete, but has been shown to work for decoding encrypted UID2 tokens.
+Since no specification for the token decryption protocol could be found, the decryption protocol has been guessed by reverse engineering the existing SDKs.
+It may include errors and misconceptions, so this specification is likely to be erroneous or incomplete.
+However, it has been shown to work for decoding encrypted UID2 tokens in a production environment.

 ### General flow
 1. A keyring is periocically updated by querying the `/v2/key/sharing` endpoint.